aarondill/lua-stream/README.md

 completely empty.

 Another option to limit the number of elements is by limiting the iterator function itself.
-This can be done by returning a `nil` value when the production is finished.
+This can be done by returning true when the production is finished.

 Here is an example.
 The `range()` function is an _iterator factory_ that returns an iterator function which produces consecutive numbers in a specified range: